-Kapolei, Celebrity Makeup Artist, Beauty Expert & Beauty Influencer Brandy Gomez-Duplessis share makeup tips, how to's, on set entertainment, BTS beauty industry pics, bridal makeup, and beauty testimonials, all while living with lupus, lyme disease & RA.
+Aloha, Welcome To Honolulu Hawaii Lifestyle Blogger and Makeup Artist Brandy Gomez-Duplessis blog, Inside The Life Of A Makeup Artist.
+She shares makeup tips, how to's, on set entertainment, BTS beauty industry pics, bridal makeup, and beauty testimonials, all while living with Lupus, Lyme disease, RA & Asthma.
 She share her life of what it's like being a REAL makeup artist in the beauty industry.
-This Kapolei, Hawaii Makeup Artist was selected by her peers as The Top 15 People To Follow During The Golden Globes.
+This Oahu Hawaii Makeup Artist and Blogger was selected by her peers as The Top 15 People To Follow During The Golden Globes.
 Brandy is also a Beauty Editor for Caribbean Posh magazine and is a Contributor Beauty Expert for the Today Show.
-Brandy recently launched Entitled Beauty Cosmetics, a luxurious mineral based makeup line with her business partner Johnny Luoma.
-22 years in the beauty industry, Brandy is now calling Kapolei, Hawaii home.
-So destination brides, you now have a TOP makeup artist on the island of Oahu to get you glamxurious for your special day.
-If you come to Oahu, and is looking for a TOP Makeup Artist in Kapolei, know you can get a face beat or an effortless makeup look by Brandy.
-Oh, yes there is a black makeup artist in Hawaii.
+This Lifestyle Blogger recently launched Entitled Beauty Cosmetics, a luxurious mineral based makeup line with her business partner Johnny Luoma.
+22 years in the beauty industry, Brandy is now calling Honolulu Hawaii home.
+So destination brides, you now have a TOP makeup artist on the island of Oahu to get you glamxurious for your wedding day.
+If you come to Oahu, and is looking for a TOP Makeup Artist in Oahu, know you can get a face beat or an effortless makeup look by Brandy.
+Oh, and yes BLACK PEOPLE do live here in Hawaii.

 At home collecting my thoughts 💭 and thinking about this new chapter that I’m about to start.
 I’m not afraid about taking my life back.
 My husband and my 2 adult kids, 21 & 26 year old have seen me let my health win to long.
 This new chapter won’t cure my Lupus, Lyme, Rheumatoid Arthritis, Asthma and High Blood Pressure but it will bring me some relief.
 I don’t want to be laid up in a house like a 90 year old women anymore because my body is so fragile that cold weather can literally kill me.
 I’m tired of doing breathing treatments, I’m tired of using 2 inhalers a day, I’m tired of taking prednisone, I’m tired of sleeping sitting up when I sleep because of my lungs.
 I’m sick and tired of being sick and tired.
 Today, I fight back and do what’s going to be best for me.